 Maternal tetanus vaccination does not have effect on several other causes of neonatal mortality, so it will be difficult to attribute maternal tetanus vaccination alone to neonatal mortality.

+Response: We are delighted by reviewer’s feedback and thank you.

+Syntax and semantics related errors has been diminished.

+Title has been replaced with the one that Editor advised.

-Response: We are delighted by reviewers feedback and thank you.
-We managed to give a clear picture related to this on the Strength and limitation section (Line 330 to 337).
+We managed to give a clear picture related to other causes of neonatal mortality on the Strength and limitation section, page 14 (Line 305 to 332).

 Some of the references were not properly cited, they should be corrected.

 Response: Thank you very much for the concern.
-We are pleased to inform you that it has been completed.
+We are pleased to inform you that it has been corrected.

 REVIEWER #2: